Kooringa Cave

 - Please note

-Leave the hustle and bustle of everyday life behind you and discover the spectacular world of stalactites and stalagmites in the underground world at Kooringa Cave.
+Leave the hustle and bustle of everyday life behind as you discover the spectacular underground world of Kooringa Cave.
+Marvel at impressive stalactites and stalagmites formed over millions of years on your guided tour through this cave.

 Also see